π Solution for Exercise M2.01#

 Since we are manipulating a Pipeline

-the parameter name will be set to
+the parameter name is svc__gamma

 instead of only gamma

 .
-You can retrieve the parameter name
+You can retrieve the parameter name using

-using model.get_params().keys()
+model.get_params().keys()

 .
-We will go more into detail regarding
+We will go more into detail regarding accessing

-accessing and setting hyperparameter in the next section.
+and setting hyperparameter in the next section.

 # solution